$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events

 \section{Abstract}

 Optical surveys have become increasingly adept at identifying candidate Tidal Disruption Events (TDEs) in large numbers, but classifying these generally requires extensive spectroscopic resources.
-We here present \tdes, a simple photometric classifier that is trained using a systematic census of $\sim$3000 nuclear transients from the Zwicky Transient Facility (ZTF).
-The sample is highly imbalanced, with TDEs representing $<2$\% of the total. \tdes is nonetheless able to reject non-TDEs with 99.6\% accuracy, yielding a sample of probable TDEs with completeness of 77.0\% and a purity of 80.3\%. \tdes is thus substantially better than any available TDE photometric classifier scheme in the literature, and performs comparably well to the single-epoch spectroscopy as a method for classifying ZTF nuclear transients, despite relying solely on ZTF data and multi-wavelength catalogue cross-matching.
-In a novel extension, we use `SHapley Additive exPlanations' (\texttt{SHAP}) to provide a human-readable justification for each individual \tdes classification, enabling users to understand and form opinions about the underlying classifier reasoning. \tdes serves as a model for photometric identification of TDEs with time-domain surveys, such as the upcoming Rubin observatory.
+Here we present \tdes, a simple binary photometric classifier that is trained using a systematic census of $\sim$3000 nuclear transients from the Zwicky Transient Facility (ZTF).
+The sample is highly imbalanced, with TDEs representing $\sim$2\% of the total. \tdes is nonetheless able to reject non-TDEs with 99.6\% accuracy, yielding a sample of probable TDEs with recall of 77.5\% for a precision of 80.2\%. \tdes is thus substantially better than any available TDE photometric classifier scheme in the literature, with performance not far from spectroscopy as a method for classifying ZTF nuclear transients, despite relying solely on ZTF data and multi-wavelength catalogue cross-matching.
+In a novel extension, we use `SHapley Additive exPlanations' (\texttt{SHAP}) to provide a human-readable justification for each individual \tdes classification, enabling users to understand and form opinions about the underlying classifier reasoning. \tdes can serve as a model for photometric identification of TDEs with time-domain surveys, such as the upcoming Rubin observatory.

 \keywords{Transient sources (1851) --- Supermassive black holes (1663) --- Active galactic nuclei (16) --- Sky Surveys (1464) --- methods: data analysis}